 Alfonse Chiu

-Chiu holds a Master of Environmental Design from the Yale School of Architecture, where they also convene the Tropical Studies Working Group, supported by Yale’s Whitney Humanities Center.
-Chiu is presently the editor of the Rockbund Art Museum in Shanghai.
+Chiu holds a Master of Environmental Design from the Yale School of Architecture, where they also convene the Tropical Studies Working Group, supported by Yale Whitney Humanities Center.
+Chiu is presently the Editor of the Rockbund Art Museum in Shanghai, and also directs the Centre for Urban Mythologies (CUM), a research studio and para-institutional platform for critical spatial and curatorial practice.

 -